Skip to main content

 Example:

-The function call range(200)returns a bag of numbers.
-Here the sine function is applied one each element in the set of all integers from 1 to 200.
+The function call range(200)returns a set of numbers.
+A function applied on a set is called for each element of the set as in the example, where the sine function is applied one each element in the set of all integers from 1 to 200.

 Note